Sesame Soba Noodle Salad

-SERVES 4 (VEGAN, GLUTEN FREE)
+SERVES 4 - VEGAN, GLUTEN FREE (OPTION)

-- 1 cup extra-firm tofu (6 oz / 175 g)
+- Half a block of extra-firm tofu (6 oz / 175 g)

-- 9 oz / 250 g buckwheat soba noodles
+- 9 oz / 250 g buckwheat soba noodles (gluten-free optional)*

-- 1 red bell pepper
+- 1 red bell pepper, cut into thin strips

 - 2 tablespoons toasted sesame seeds

-- 2 tablespoons sesame oil
+2 tablespoons toasted sesame oil

-- 1 teaspoon garlic powder
+1/2 teaspoon garlic powder

-- 1 tablespoon fresh ginger, minced
+1 teaspoons fresh ginger, minced